-The city abounded with the most eminent orators, philosophers, etc., in the world and was adorned with the most splendid buildings.
-It was famous for possessing the Temple of Diana (in the New Testament Diana is a translation of the Greek word Artemis), considered one of the seven wonders of the ancient world.
+The populous city had a plethora of the most eminent orators and speakers in the world and contained many beautiful buildings.
+It was world famous for its large temple to the pagan goddess Diana (in the New Testament, Diana's name is a translation of the Greek word Artemis).

-The city was also known for building the largest outdoor theatre in the world, capable of containing 50,000 spectators.
-For many years during the Roman period it was the second largest city of the Roman Empire (the largest being the empire's capital city of Rome).
-In the first century B.C. it had a population of more than 250,000, making it the second largest city in the world.
+The city was also known for building the largest outdoor theater in the world, capable of containing 50,000 spectators.
+For many years Ephesus was the largest city in the Roman Empire next to Rome and boasted a population of more than a quarter million inhabitants.

-The church was founded by the Apostle Paul:
+The church at the city was not started by the apostle John but was founded by the Apostle Paul.

-Although he visited the city briefly during his second missionary journey, he returned during his third missionary journey and stayed for a little more than three years
+Although Paul visited the city briefly during his second missionary journey, he returned during his third missionary journey and stayed for a little more than three years.

-The church in the city is the first of seven that received a spiritual evaluation directly from God:
+The church in Ephesus is the first of seven churches in Asia Minor who receive a spiritual evaluation directly from God through Jesus Christ.

-"Nevertheless I have this against you, that you have left your first love.
-Remember therefore from where you have fallen; repent and do the first works, or else I will come to you quickly and remove your lampstand from its place — unless you repent.
-But this you have, that you hate the deeds of the Nicolaitans, which I also hate.
+Nevertheless, I have this against you, that you have left your first love.
+Therefore, remember from where you have fallen, and repent, and do the first works; for if you do not, I will come to you quickly; and I will remove your lampstand out of its place unless you repent.
+But this you have: that you hate the works of the Nicolaitans, which I also hate.

-"He who has an ear, let him hear what the Spirit says to the churches.
-To him who overcomes I will give to eat from the tree of life, which is in the midst of the Paradise of God."
-(Revelation 2:1 - 7).
+To the one who overcomes I will give the right to eat of the tree of life that is in the midst of the paradise of God.
+(Revelation 2:1 - 7, HBFV).